Olical/EventEmitter/README.md

 If you wish to run the tests you will also need to fetch the required submodules.
 You can do that with the following command.

     git submodule update --init

+## Testing

+Tests are performed using Jasmine in the following browsers via [BrowserStack](http://www.browserstack.com/).

+ * Firefox
+ * Chrome
+ * Opera
+ * Safari
+ * IE6+

+When testing in the more modern browsers, not Internet Explorer basically, I run it through the very early versions, some midrange versions and the very latest ones too.
+I don't just do the latest version.

+EventEmitter will always be tested and working perfectly in all of them before a release.
+I will not release anything I think is riddled with bugs.
+However, if you do spot one, please [submit it as an issue](https://github.com/Wolfy87/EventEmitter/issues) and I will get right on it.

 ## License (MIT)